com-lihaoyi/utest/readme.md

 - Fluent english-like code: matchers like [`shouldBe` or `should not be`](http://www.scalatest.org/user_guide/using_matchers#checkingForEmptiness) or [`mustbe_==`](http://etorreborre.github.io/specs2/guide/org.specs2.guide.Matchers.html) don't really add anything, and it doesn't really matter whether you name each test block using [`should`, `when`, `can`, `must`](http://doc.scalatest.org/2.0/#org.scalatest.Spec), [`feature("...")`](http://doc.scalatest.org/2.0/#org.scalatest.FlatSpec) or [`it should "..."`](http://doc.scalatest.org/2.0/#org.scalatest.FlatSpec) These add nothing and clutter up the API and code base.
 You certainly don't need [8 different sets of them](http://www.scalatest.org/user_guide/selecting_a_style).
 - Legacy code, like ScalaTests [time package](http://doc.scalatest.org/2.0/#org.scalatest.time.package), now obsolete with the introduction of [scala.concurrent.duration](http://www.scala-lang.org/api/current/index.html#scala.concurrent.duration.package).
-- Such a a rich command-line interface: with a simple API, any user who wants to do heavy customization of the test running can simply do it in code.
+- Such a a rich command-line interface: with a simple API, any user who wants to do heavy customization of the test running can simply do it in code, and writing a small amount of Scala with a trivial command-line runner will likely be easier than wrestling with mountains of command-line configuration flags to try to make the runner do what you want.

 While improving on the basic things that matters

 - Better [macro-asserts](#macro-assserts) which are both more-useful and more-simply-implemented than those provided by ScalaTest
-- Compile-time test registration, which allows [completely separating test-discovery and execution](#execution-model)
+- Compile-time test registration, which allows [completely separating test-discovery and execution](#execution-model).
 - A simpler, straightforward [API](#test-running-api) that makes using uTest as a library much easier.
-- Raw size: at less than 1000 lines of code, uTest is 1/400th the size of [ScalaTest](https://github.com/scalatest/scalatest/graphs/contributors) and 1/50th the size of [Specs2](https://github.com/etorreborre/specs2/graphs/contributors).
+- Raw size: at less than 1000 lines of code, uTest is 1/400th the size of [ScalaTest](https://github.com/scalatest/scalatest/graphs/contributors) and 1/50th the size of [Specs2](https://github.com/etorreborre/specs2/graphs/contributors), and with almost no dependencies.
+Its small size means that you can trivially use uTest as a library within a larger application without worrying about it significantly increasing the size of your packaged artifacts, or pulling in weird dependencies.